rriegel/tonejs-demo/README.md

 # tone.js

-- tone.js is a JavaScript library that utilizes the Web Audio API to allow musical arrangement and creation in the browser
+tone.js is a JavaScript library that utilizes the Web Audio API to allow musical arrangement and creation in the browser

 ## Current Status of the Repo

-- This repository serves was used to demonstrate a variety of functionalities available using tone.js.
-The repo in its current state holds separated code blocks that incrementally add more complexity to 3 initialized sounds.
+This repository serves was used to demonstrate a variety of functionalities available using tone.js

+The repo in its current state holds separated code blocks that incrementally add more complexity to 3 initialized sounds

 ## The code covers the following topics: